voschezang/coding-handbook/quotes.md

 ### Paradoxes

 - Simple is harder then complex.
+- Minimize work to maximize outcomes.
 - Doing nothing can be a deliberate action.
 - Actual imposters don't get imposter syndrome.
 - Being busy is not caused by a lack of time.
 - Procrastination is not a time management problem.
-- Minimize work to maximize outcomes.
+- The past does not exist (in the present)